gabrielcedran/python-intro/README.md

 #### Modules and imports

-Python 3 does not required a dunder `__init__.py` to create a new module.
+Python 3 does not required a dunder `__init__.py` to create a new module, but it can still be useful.

-To create a new module, just create a file with the wanted name and `.py` extension and then import it in another file.
+To create a new module, just create a folder and add a `__init__.py` file in it.
+Python will automatically recognize it as a module.
+Then import it in another file.
 Example:

 ```
 # module: my_math_functions/__init__.py it contains a `add_numbers` function